What Happens When Windows 10 Reaches End of Life?

 It all makes sense.

-Another Option: Get a New / Used Windows PC and Port Your Data - I Can Help
+Option #2: Get a New / Used Windows PC and Port Your Data - I Can Help

-Another alternative is that you can get a good, used PC on eBay that can run Windows 11.
+Another long-term solution is that you can get a good, used PC off eBay that can run Windows 11.
 Be careful here because not all PC's are equal.
 Some are faster than others, some (like 13th and 14th gen Intel processors) may self-destruct.

 If you're not sure what to get, I can make a recommendation for you - one that is more than adequate and that will be plenty fast - I'm not only an all around computer genius, I'm also an extreme hardware nerd.

 I can also build you an exceptional, custom PC and ship it to your door.
-In either case, send me an email if this interests you - kindly note that fees apply if you want my assistance even if it's recommending a used system 'cause that takes time to research and acquire availability - also depending on your budget.
+In either case, send me an email if this interests you - kindly note that fees apply if you want my assistance even if it's recommending a used system 'cause that takes time to research and acquire availability.
+This also depends on your budget.

 Once you receive your new system, I do all the heavy lifting, including remotely transfer all of your data from the old PC to the new one and set up backups and customize anything else you might need.
 My technical support service is unparalleled - just look at the reviews here.